North Hampshire Militia: Ireland and Scotland

 In the summer of 1811 the government invited English militia regiments to volunteer for two years' service in Ireland.
 The North Hampshires did so, and on 31 August the regiment sailed from Lamplighter's Hall in Bristol and landed at Dublin under the command of Col Lord Rodney with a strength of 14 officers, 28 sergeants, 21 corporals, 2 drummers and 370 privates in six companies, accompanied by 3 officers' servants, 61 women and 37 children.
 A 25-man detachment under a sergeant remained in England attached to the Battalion of Militia Detachments at Sheerness.
 The regiment marched from Dublin to Strabane, where it was stationed for its whole period of service in Ireland, with outlying detachments posted to other towns and villages during the summer of 1812.
 With Lord Rodney attending Parliament, the regiment was commanded by Lt-Col John Oglander.
 In April 1813 it marched to Armagh and the following month to Belfast, from where it embarked at Donaghadee on 10 May for Scotland.
 It arrived at Portpatrick on 25 May and marched to Haddington, where it was quartered in the barracks while the recruiting party from Andover and detachment from Sheerness marched north to join.

 The regiment left Haddington on 15 November and marched in two 'divisions' into England to Carlisle, where it was ordered to continue to Derby, and from there ordered to Portsmouth.
 It arrived on 29–30 December and was quartered in Hilsea Barracks, then at Portsea Barracks and finally at Fort Cumberland.
 Napoleon abdicated in April 1814, and the militia began to be disembodied.
 The North Hampshires marched to Winchester on 28 June and were paid off on 18 July.
-The men were allowed to keep their newly-issued uniforms and a storehouse was built for the arms and accoutrements.
+The men were allowed to keep their newly issued uniforms and a storehouse was built for the arms and accoutrements.

 However, Napoleon returned from exile in 1815, initiating the Hundred Days campaign.
 The North Hampshire Militia was re-embodied on 24 June (just after the decisive Battle of Waterloo was fought) and remained quartered at Winchester until 1 February 1816, when it was disembodied again.

 Long peace

 After Waterloo there was another long peace.
 Thereafter the militia were only assembled four times for training, and not again after 1831.
-Although officers continued to be commissioned into the militia, the permanent staffs of sergeants and drummers were progressively reduced.
+Although officers continued to be commissioned into the militia, the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.

 Colonel Lord Rodney resigned in 1841 and was replaced by the Earl of Wiltshire, a former Lt-Col of the 17th Lancers and soon to be 14th Marquess of Winchester.
 This appointment disgusted Lt-Col Peter Hawker, a Peninsular War veteran who had effectively run the regiment since 1821 and expected the promotion.